-Malignant clonal disorder of haematopoietic stem cells.
+Chronic myeloid leukaemia is a malignant clonal disorder of haematopoietic stem cells.

-At presentation, one third of patients may be asymptomatic; if present, symptoms typically include malaise, fever, weight loss, abdominal discomfort, and night sweats.
+At presentation, one-third of patients may be asymptomatic; if present, symptoms typically include malaise, fever, weight loss, abdominal discomfort, and night sweats.

 Splenomegaly is the most common physical finding; nearly all patients will have elevated WBC count.